ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 python run_tests.py
 ```

-There is a batch file which does this for you, called `run_tests.bat`
+There is a batch file which does this for you, called `run_all_tests.bat`

 ### Running tests in modules